Riffing in ombre on a blue Coltrane

 Thank you to all who read

-my funny blog of rhyme
+my funny ramblings of mind

 I don't know who you are